matteocontrini/blog/content/posts/2022-08-05-typescript-nodejs.md

 ## Watch + reload

 While you're developing, you will often need to recompile and restart the application.
-Instead of manually running `npm run build && npm start` each time there's a better way.
+Instead of manually running `npm run build && npm start` each time, there's a better way.

 The `tsc` compiler allows to enable the "watch" feature with the `--watch` option: in this way the compiler will recompile the output each time a source file is changed.